 4. ✦ Be an Organ Donor

-Becoming an organ donor is one of the most beautiful things you could do for someone and one of the most meaningful New Year resolution goals any of us could have.
+Becoming an organ donor is an example of one of the most beautiful things you could do for someone and one of the most meaningful New Year’s resolution goals any of us could have.
 After all, it helps save lives!
 There are numerous organs you can donate while alive: one kidney, a portion of your liver, and even a lung, as well as a portion of your pancreas or intestine.
 Additionally, by registering as an organ donor, even after your own passing, you can still help someone who’s sick and in urgent need of a healthy organ which you may possess.

 5. ✦ Be Happier